nathanshim12345/NathanS_BlueStampPortfolio/index.md

 Some challenges that I faced were connecting things to the esp32 and the breadboard.
 The breadboard layout was confusing at first, as I didn't really understand how the electricity path flowed throughout the board.
 Another challenge was connecting the flex sensor.
 The flex sensor works off a voltage divider, which is a small circuit that that reduces voltage to a lower level, dividing input voltage into smaller outputs.
 I had to search some online schematics that showed me how to connect the flex sensor to the esp32.
 I also tried connecting the LSM6DS3+LIS3MDL (accel,gyro and magnometer), but I realized that I would also have to connect the codes and find more thresholds, so I saved that for the next milestone.

 # Next Steps
 My next plan is to connect the accelerometer to my esp32, and also get the threshold values for that sensor.
-As of now, I downloaded a code from the library that lets my LSM6DS3+LIS3MDL sensor give me acceleration and angular velocity data for the x,y and z axis.
+As of now, I downloaded a code from the library that lets my LSM6DS3+LIS3MDL sensor give me acceleration and angular velocity data for the x, y and z axis.
 I plan on using some of the these values as threshold for the next step.
 The flex sensor will sit on the top of my wrist, regulating the up and down motions, while the LSM6DS3+LIS3MDL will regulate side to side motions on my wrist.
 # Schematics
 ![image](https://github.com/user-attachments/assets/50e9d166-e03b-494d-adb5-1d321a094b3b)
 Figure # - Flex sensor connected with led and buzzer to esp32